hydrargyrum/epistolaire/README.md

 The JSON to HTML converter is a separate Python script in the "viewer" directory.
 It will create an HTML file per conversation.

+    cd viewer
+    ./converter.py path/to/backup.json

+## Privacy

+Epistolaire doesn't upload your messages anywhere.
+It just dumps a JSON file on your device.
+Make sure any third-party app doesn't harvest your device's files though.

+## Why isn't Epistolaire on google-play

+I don't use google-play, and I don't intend to ever do, so I won't upload Epistolaire on it.

 ## License